dib-lab/2020-ibd/docs/main.md

 We used the `cmdscale()` function to perform principle coordinate analysis [@gower1966].
 We used ggplot2 and ggMarginal to visualize the principle coordinate analysis [@wickham2019].
 To test for sources of variation in these distance matrices, we performed PERMANOVA using the `adonis` function in the R vegan package [@oksanen2010].
+The PERMANOVA was modeled as `~ diagnosis + study accession + library size + number of hashes`.

-### Random Forest Classification
+### Random forest classification

 We built a random forest classifier to predict CD, UC, and non-IBD status using filtered signatures.
 First, we transformed sourmash signatures into a hash abundance table where each metagenome was a sample, each hash was a feature, and abundances were recorded for each hash for each sample.
 We normalized abundances by dividing by the total number of hashes in each filtered signature.
 We then used a leave-one-study-out validation approach where we trained six models, each of which was trained on five studies and validated on the sixth.
 To build each model, we first performed vita variable selection on the training set as implemented in the Pomona and ranger packages [@degenhardt2017; @wright2015].
-Vita variable selection reduces the number of variables (e.g. hashes) a smaller set of predictive variables through selection of variables with high cross-validated permutation variable importace [@janitz2018].
+Vita variable selection reduces the number of variables (e.g. hashes) a smaller set of predictive variables through selection of variables with high cross-validated permutation variable importace [@janitza2018].
 Using this smaller set of hashes, we then built an optimized random forest model using tuneRanger [@probst2018].
 We evaluated each validation set using the optimal model, and extracted variable importance measures for each hash for subsequent analysis.

 [//]: # To test whether CD misclassifications were more common in non-colonic IBD, we used the iHMP metadata (available at ibdmdb.org) to assess baseline Montreal location as defined previously [@silverberg2005].
 [//]: # We defined L1, L4, and L1+L4 as non-colonic presentation of IBD, and designated all other classification as colonic.
 [//]: # We then used a chi-squared test using the R `chi.square()` function to test whether we observed more misclassification for non-colonic CD patients than for colonic CD patients.

-### Predictive k-mer characterization
+### Characterization of predictive k-mers

-We used sourmash `gather` with parameters `k 31` and `--scaled 2000` to determine known genomes that contained predictive k-mers [@brown2016].
+We used sourmash `gather` with parameters `k 31` and `--scaled 2000` to anchor predictive hashes to known genomes [@brown2016].
 Sourmash `gather` searches a database of known k-mers for matches with a query [@pierce2019].
 We used the sourmash GenBank database (2018.03.29, https://osf.io/snphy/), and built three additional databases from medium- and high-quality metagenome-assembled genomes from three human microbiome metagenome reanalysis efforts (https://osf.io/hza89/) [@pasolli2019; @nayfach2019; @almeida2019].
-In total, approximately 420,000 microbial genomes and metagenome-assembled genomes were represented by these three databases.
+In total, approximately 420,000 microbial genomes and metagenome-assembled genomes were represented by these four databases.
-We then used the sourmash `lca` commands against the GTDB taxonomy database to taxnomically classify the genomes that contained predictive k-mers.
+We used the sourmash `lca` commands against the GTDB taxonomy database to taxonomically classify the genomes that contained predictive hashes.
+To calculate the cumulative variable importance attributable to a single genome, we used an iterative winner-takes-all approach.
+The genome with the largest fraction of predictive k-mers won the variable importance for all hashes contained within its genome.
+These hashes were then removed, and we repeated the process for the genome with the next largest fraction of predictive k-mers.

+To identify hashes that were predictive in at least five of six models, we took the union of predictive hashes from all combinations of five models, as well as from the union of all six models.
+We re-anchored these hashes to known genomes using sourmash `gather` as above.

 ### Compact de Bruijn graph queries for predictive genomes

 We used spacegraphcats `search` to retreive k-mers in the compact de Bruijn graph neighborhood of the genomes that matched predictive k-mers (CITATION).
-We then used spacegraphcats `extract_reads` to retreive the reads that contained those k-mers.
+We then used spacegraphcats `extract_reads` to retreive the reads and `extract_contigs` to retreive unitigs in the compact de Bruijn graph that contained those k-mers, respectively.

+### Characterization of graph pangenomes

+**Pangenome signatures** To evaluate

+**Differential abundance**

 ### Compact de Bruijn graph queries for unknown predictive k-mers